magnesj/ResInsight/docs/Completions.md

 ![]({{ site.baseurl }}/images/FractureNonDarcyFlow.png)

 Non-Darcy Flow is used to improve the computation of connection factors for cells penetrated by well pipes.
 A pre-computed D-factor can be set using **User Defined D-factor**.
 Selecting the option **Compute D-factor** displays the following set of properties:
+  - **Inertial Coefficient**
-  - **Inertial Coefficient** -- Beta-factor in Forcheimer units
+    - **User Defined** -- Beta-factor in Forcheimer units
+    - **Use Fracture Beta Factor** -- Extract beta factor from the fracture template at the well intersection location.
+For transversal fractures, the conductivity is computed from the geometric average of fracture cells intersected by the fracture perforation length.
   - **Effective Permeability**
     - **User Defined** -- Defines the permeability *Ke* in milliDarcy in the property **Effective Permeability**
-    - **Use Fracture Conductivity** -- Extract conductivity from the fracture template at the well intersection location and scale with **Relative Permeability**
+    - **Use Fracture Conductivity** -- Extract conductivity from the fracture template at the well intersection location and scale with **Relative Permeability**.
+For transversal fractures, the conductivity is computed from the weighted average of fracture cells intersected by the fracture perforation length.
   - **Width**
     - **User Defined** -- Defines the width of the fracture
-    - **Use Fracture Width** -- Extract width from the fracture template at the well intersection location
+    - **Use Fracture Width** -- Extract width from the fracture template at the well intersection location.
+For transversal fractures, the width is based on the weighted average of fracture cells intersected by the fracture perforation length.
   - **Relative Gas Density**
   - **Gas Viscosity**
   - **D Factor** -- Displays the computed value of the D factor